 If you do not have access to tender, young grape leaves, by all means use swiss chard leaves (selek), which are used interchangeably in Lebanese cuisine.
 Swiss chard is a wonderful vegetable; full of vitamins, iron, calcium, fiber, beats spinach as a powerful antioxidant leafy green.

 When prepared the way I will describe, you will have to stop yourself from eating the whole plate.
 No chewing required!
+In addition, this dish is totally vegan.

 - 1 1/2 cups of rice (sushi rice or Egyptian medium-grain), soaked in water 30 minutes and drained.